MattHatwey/Manemo/chapter3.md

 "...Did you call us?"

 "Tiramisu?
 Creamy?
 Ai?
 Con?
 Kuzu-kun?
 Waffle?
 Pancake?
 Onpu-rin?" said Earon.
 "Wait, I thought Onpu-rin (Onpu means note) was that popular music artist!" said Wisteria.
-"If you say Onpu-rin, it sounds like you're saying On-Purin (Purin means pudding), so I started making music and cook!" said Onpurin.
-"Okay, We'll call you Onpurin from now on!
+"If you say Onpu-rin, it sounds like you're saying On-Purin (Purin means pudding), so I started making music and cooking!" said Onpurin.
+"Okay!
 We also want you to make some food for Matt and Sansei's wedding, secretly." said Earon and Wisteria.
 "Sounds good!" said Onpurin and the members of 'Harvest Time!'.

 Over at the store, Ichigo and Choco were buying decorations and flowers.
 "We also need two baskets!" said Ichigo.
 "Yeah!
 We bought all the decorations, so all we have to buy now is two baskets and flowers." said Wisteria.
 1 hour passed.
 Ichigo and Choco were done shopping.
 When Ichigo and Choco looked at their reciept, they were shocked because it was only 10 dollars.
 They had calculated how much it would cost and it was about 250 dollars, plus more for some impulse buying.
 In total, they had more than 300 dollars.
 Ichigo and Choco bought way more than they expected and they thought it would be over 300 dollars.
 But it was 10 dollars!